syariefsq/syariefsq/README.md

 ## Hi there 👋, I’m Syarief Qayum Suaib

 Welcome to my GitHub profile!
-I’m a data-driven explorer with 5+ years of experience in FMCG Key Account Management and Trade Marketing, now transitioning into the world of Data Science and Analytics.
-My passion lies in transforming raw data into actionable strategies that help brands understand consumer behavior, anticipate market shifts, and unlock new growth opportunities.
+I am a data science and analytics professional with over 5 years of experience in FMCG Key Account Management and Trade Marketing.
+My expertise bridges commercial strategy and technical data, empowering brands to make strategic, data-driven decisions.

 ---
 ### 🚀 About Me